SiliconLabs/peripheral_examples/series0/pcnt/pcnt_extclk_single_underflow/readme.txt

-PCNT_EXTCLK_SINGLE_UNDERFLOW
+pcnt_extclk_single_underflow

 This project demonstrates the external clock single input mode of the pulse counter with interrupts.
 BTN0 is used as the pulse counter clock in this example.
 The program requests an interrupt whenever the pulse counter goes below zero.
 In this example, each press of Push Button PB0 will decrease the counter value by 1.
 The initial value of the counter and the reload value from the top register is set by the user.

 When testing, observe how the value of the counter register is counting down whenever BTN0 is pressed.

 How To Test:
 1. Build the project and download to the Starter Kit